Maximizing Stochastic Monotone Submodular Functions: Proofs

-Fisher~et~al.~\cite{FisherNW78-2} have shown that even in the non-stochastic setting, in the worst-case, the approximation ratio of the greedy algorithm (hence the myopic policy) is equal to ${1\over 2}$.
-Also, it is easy to see that that if $\M$ is an intersection of $\kappa$ matroids, then the approximation ratio of the myopic policy is equal to ${1\over 1+\kappa}$.
+} Therefore, $\E[F(P)] \le (\kappa+1) \E[F(S)]$, as desired.
+Finally,~\cite{FisherNW78-2} have shown that even in the non-stochastic setting, in the worst case, the approximation ratio of the greedy algorithm (hence the myopic policy) is equal to ${1\over \kappa+1}$.
+Therefore, this bound is tight. \end{proof}